Telespielstube/imagineer/README.md

     ...
 }
 ```
-After both messages are received they get syncronized by their time stamps in their headers.
+Once both messages are received they get syncronized by their time stamps in their headers.
 The ```TimeSynchronizer``` function channels both messages into one callback.
 To achieve the bundling of topics, the TimeSynchronizer is declared as a member variable wrapped with a shared pointer, which allows sharing of the pointed object.
 ```c++
 boost::shared_ptr<message_filters::TimeSynchronizer<sensor_msgs::Image, imagineer::Number>> sync;
 ```
 The service(6) for requesting the predicted number is also initialized in the constructor of the controller class.
 To save the digit and corresponding image in a ```std::vector``` data structure both are copied to a new object named NumberAndPicture, which acts as the data type of the vector.
 Once the object has been saved, the image is sent as a service message to the artificial intelligence node and the callback blocks until the response from the requested service node is received.
 The stored number serves as a validation for the predicted number in the image from the neural network node.
 If the service receives a response from the neural network node it prints the received digit on the screen, otherwise an error message occurrs that no digit is received.

 ### Neural network node
 The neural network node consists of two parts, the service and the underlying neural network which is responsible for the image recognition.</br>
 Before the actual image recognition process, the neural network has to be provided the MNIST(2) datasets.
 This is needed to train it and evaluate the accuracy of the training run.</br>